nsanka/RecSys/README.md

 <br>
 This data set has much potential to keep working on it and I would like to list all the potential ramifications and future work that can be done with it.<br>
 We performed quite a few QC checks of the data to make sure recommendations made sense by comparing average audio features between the playlists.<br>

 There is still future work to be done on this project as this app is currently still in beta mode.
 These are the proposed future improvements:<br>
-		. properly link to Spotify API so that users are not requied to copy/paste the access token<br>
+* properly link to Spotify API so that users are not requied to copy/paste the access token
-		. implement collaborative based recommendation in addition to content based recommendations<br>
+* implement collaborative based recommendation in addition to content based recommendations
-		. use deep learning for recommender system<br>
+* use deep learning for recommender system
-		. use the user feedback to improve the recommendations<br>
+* use the user feedback to improve the recommendations

 <!-- CONTRIBUTING -->
 ## Contributing